 Did you hit a plateau?
 Are you feeling unwell?

 Most of those crazy transformations force people into a state when their bodies are taken to extreme situations, which will work regarding granting them fast results.
-What we frequently see afterwards though is damage to their health and well-being.
+What we frequently see afterward though is the damage to their health and well-being.

 Look at your actual intake, check what substitutions you can still apply and take it to the next level.

-And one thing I can assure you of: if the person you are working with completely ignores the points mentioned above, I would not know how they can assist you correctly.
+And one thing I can assure you of: if the person you’re working with ignores the points mentioned above, I wouldn’t know how they can assist you correctly.

 * S.M.A.R.T.: is a mnemonic acronym, giving criteria to guide in the setting of objectives, for example in project management, employee performance management, and personal development.
 It stands for Specific, Measurable, Attainable, Relevant and Time-bound. (source Wikipedia)